Looking for information about other Dental Topics?

 - One-third of people who have a mesiodens have additional supernumerary elsewhere in their mouth.

-- Only about 25% of mesiodentes actually erupt into the oral cavity (meaning come through the gums, either fully or just partially).
+- Only about 25% of mesiodentes actually erupt into the oral cavity (meaning come through the gums, either fully or just partially) the remainder stay impacted (blocked from eruption underneath the gum line).

 Mesiodens are categorized according to variations in their morphology (size, shape, and structure).